c4mjs/c4mjs/docs/source-workspace-definitions-component-properties-deprecated.md

 C4MJS#/definitions/SourceComponentDto/properties/deprecated
 ```

-Is the entity deprecated or not
+If the item is deprecated or not, this will append \[DEPRECATED] to the end of the item and surround it in a dashed red stroke

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                            |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------------ |